 If you're buying from Royal Swimming Pools, remember we have builders across the nation that have been recommended by our existing customers.
-Once your order is in, ask your sales consultant to search our Builder Database to see if we have anyone to recommend in your local area!
+Once you have a quote with us, you can visit this page to submit a builder inquiry and see if we have a known builder that services your local area!

 If we do not know of an installer in your area, there are a few helpful websites that can be great starting points for your search.

-- www.craigslist.com (last resort, be cautious and follow the tips above thoroughly)
+- Craigslist (last resort, be cautious and follow the tips above thoroughly)